- The Requested resource is in use error message can appear when your computer is infected with the SmartService Trojan.

-This message looks harmless when it first pops up on your computer screen.
-But seeing a pop-up that reads ‘The Requested Resource is in Use‘ constantly appearing on your PC screen every time you try to open a program should worry you.
+This message The requested resource is in use looks harmless when it first pops up on your computer screen.
+But, if it appears on your PC every time you try to open a program, it should worry you.

 The Trojan horse‘s name is, sadly, well earned.
 The malware behaves in a very smart way, from the multiple ways it can worm itself onto your PC and expose it to threats.

 This all sounds scary.
 But the Trojan‘s reign of terror does not end there.
 Without a doubt, its most destructive effect is the ability to block the antivirus software installed on your computer.

 Because of this ability to infiltrate computers and, at the same time, disabling their malware defenses, SmartService is often the weapon of choice for ransomware attackers.